QM-Quality-Manager/developer-integration-examples/README.md

-# developer-integration-examples
+# Contains code example for platform

-Platform integration example code
+This repository contains code examples on how to work with the platform REST API.